Undergraduate Financial Aid

 Private Loan: A loan from a private or state-affiliated lender used to pay for up to the annual cost of education, minus any financial aid received.
 Private loans usually require the applicant to be credit-worthy or have a co-signer and have varying interest rates, fees and repayment options.
 Repayment of interest and/or principal can begin immediately, or, very often, lenders offer the option for in-school deferment.
 Please check with your lender of choice regarding re-payment terms.

 Federal Parent Loan (PLUS): A federal loan program that allows parents who have no adverse credit history to apply for up to the Cost of Attendance each year less any financial aid.
 PLUS loans must be repaid with interest.

 Net Cost: Amount of direct and indirect costs remaining after all gift aid (scholarship and grant) is subtracted.

 Out-of-Pocket Cost: Difference between the cost of attendance and all gift aid.
 Out-of-pocket cost can be covered through a variety of sources, including savings, income and educational loans.

 Scholarship: Gift aid awarded to the student that does not need to be repaid.
 Scholarship awards are typically based on merit or a combination of merit and need, such as academic excellence, talent, affiliation with various groups or career aspirations.

 Self-Help: Financial aid in the form of loans or student employment.
 Loans are used to help pay the remaining net costs after gift aid is deducted.
-Student employment earnings (including work-study awards) are generally not deducted from billed costs but can be used to help cover indirect costs and are paid in the form of wages to the student.
+Student employment earnings (including work-study awards) are not deducted from the billed cost but can be used to help cover indirect costs and are paid in the form of wages to the student.

 Verification: Process to confirm the accuracy of data provided by the applicant on the FAFSA.
 To complete the verification process, students are required to provide certain documents to the school for review.